Public-Health-Scotland/technical-docs/Posit Infrastructure/Recommended Data Flow with Stats.md

-# Recommendations for writing and reading data in Stats
+# Recommendations for Writing and Reading Data in Stats

 ## Purpose